RayofLightz/RayofLightz.github.io/_posts/2019-1-3-35c3-php-writeup.markdown

 # 35c3c CTF: php
 I recently participated in the 35c3c ctf.
-I have enough time to do a quick write up and this vulnerability class is intreging to me.
+I have enough time to do a quick write up and this vulnerability class is intriguing to me.
 ## First impressions
 When first downloading the included file there is a tar archive with one file.
 The file is a simple php script (the game ran it on a nc server).
 Opening up the file I can clearly